wepay/kafka-connect-bigquery/README.md

 and the BigQuery Connector itself, then verifying the results using a [JUnit] test.

-They use schemas and data that can be found in the `test/docker/populate/test_schemas/` directory, and rely on a user-provided JSON key file (like in the `quickstart` example) to access BigQuery.
+They use schemas and data that can be found in the `test/docker/populate/test_schemas/` directory, and rely on a user-provided JSON key file (like in the `quickstart` example) or explicit JSON credentials to access BigQuery.

-The project and dataset they write to, as well as the specific JSON key file they use, can be specified by command-line flag, environment variable, or configuration file — the exact details of each can be found by running the integration test script with the `-?` flag.
+The project and dataset they write to, as well as the specific JSON key file or JSON credentials string they use, can be specified by command-line flag, environment variable, or configuration file — the exact details of each can be found by running the integration test script with the `-?` flag.

 ### Data Corruption Concerns